 For many years, people have wondered if people might tell their robocars to just drive continuously around the block rather than pay for parking.
 I've written before about how that doesn't make sense, but a recent paper from Adam Millard-Ball of UC Santa Cruz tries to make a real case that it could make economic sense, even if it's antisocial.

-Brad Templeton is an EFF director, Singularity U faculty, software architect and internet entrepreneur, robotic car strategist, futurist lecturer, hobby photographer and Burning Man artist.
+Brad Templeton is Chairman Emeritus of the EFF, Singularity University founding computing faculty, software architect and internet entrepreneur, robotic car strategist, futurist lecturer, photographer and Burning Man artist.

 This is an "ideas" blog rather than a "cool thing I saw today" blog.
 Many of the items are not topical.
 If you like what you read, I recommend you also browse back in the archives, starting with the best of blog section.
 It also has various "topic" and "tag" sections (see menu on right) and some are sub blogs like Robocars, photography and Going Green.
 Try my home page for more info and contact data.